Update (Feb 2020):

 Fair Finance is an experienced social enterprise active since the year 2005.
 Today they have built up more than 30,000 customers.
 Their potential for growth has improved considerably since they expanded nationwide, although this has been restricted somewhat by their lack of promotion.
 They originally opened several branches across London where payouts needed to be completed in person.
 They have adapted to operate both fully online that means that everyone now has access to affordable credit.
 They have opted to maintain 3 of their offices (these are situated in Brixton, Dalston and East Ham).
 Fair’s product is highly flexible spanning from 6 to 18 months.
 Any month across this range can be selected.

 The option is also there to repay weekly if you’d prefer, but this isn’t advisable as the prices jump up.
 In the pricing examples shown an admin fee is included, but this is taken from the money sent out.
 Customer loyalty is rewarded here with existing customers receiving a cheaper deal.
 Longer term borrowing is quite expensive compared to what’s out there.
 It’s advisable to opt for their instalments for their best value.
 At 6 months they charge £116 for £300 and then £92 when returning.
 Qualified funds are typically paid in 24 hours, but they do close at weekends.
 Eligibility is relaxed with coverage for people on benefits, with CCJs or defaults.
-They score 96% on Feefo.
+They score higher than any instalment competitor on Feefo.

 About AvantCredit Loans